capagh/NetBSD10.1-B-W-Mac/README.md

 9. Reboot into the new MacOS.
 Quit the MacOS Setup Assistant.
 Insert the NetBSD 10.1 disc.
 Drag “ofwboot.xcf” to the Mac’s hard drive.

-10. Two kernels on this repository will limit the drive to UDMA mode 2:
+10. Two kernels on this Github repository will limit the drive to UDMA mode 2:

 netbsd-INSTALL
 netbsd